Samuel-Cavada/Scenario-3-Suspected-Data-Exfiltration-Employee/README.md

 ---

-## 📌 Project Objective
+##  Project Objective
-> Investigate suspected data exfiltration activities on a corporate device belonging to a disgruntled employee.
-Use Microsoft Defender for Endpoint logs to identify abnormal file, process, and network behavior related to archiving and transferring proprietary data.
+> Investigate signs of data exfiltration from a potentially disgruntled employee (John Doe) placed on a performance improvement plan (PIP).
+Use MDE telemetry to examine compression, archiving, and suspicious PowerShell activities, with TTP mapping to MITRE ATT&CK.

 ---

-## 🧰 Tools & Technologies
+##  Tools & Technologies
 - **Platform:** Azure VM
 - **OS:** Windows 10
 - **Tools:** Microsoft Defender for Endpoint, PowerShell, Log Analytics